Lasagne/Lasagne/docs/user/tutorial.rst

 ========

 The following document will give a high-level overview of how to classify the MNIST dataset with Lasagne.
-If you want to get detailed information how neural networks work and how it is done with Theano (which is used by Lasagne), then you should read the `Deeplearning Tutorial`_.
+If you want to get detailed information how neural networks work and how it is done with Theano (which is used by Lasagne), then you should read the `Deeplearning Tutorial`_, possibly along with an online course for more theoretical background (`Neural Networks and Deep Learning`_ by Michael Nielsen, `Convolutional Neural Networks for Visual Recognition`_ by Andrej Karpathy et al.) or a standard text book such as "Machine Learning" by Tom Mitchell.

 Run the MNIST example